-Accomplishments in 2020 - Accomplishments in FY 2020 included awarding a contract for end-of-life-cycle replacement of vehicle barriers at Shasta Dam, awarding a contract for installation of permanent top-of-dam pedestrian safety measures at Hoover Dam, purchasing security equipment for multiple dams, installing new Lenel security systems for Eastern Colorado Area Office dams and funding initial security improvements at Boca Dam.
+Accomplishments in 2021 - Accomplishments in FY 2021 included awarding a contract for end-of-life-cycle replacement of vehicle barriers at Shasta Dam, a contract for a security system at the Klamath Basin Area Office and supporting sites, a contract for installation of permanent top-of-dam pedestrian safety measures at Hoover Dam, and another contract for the Denver Security Division for contractors to support the electronic security design, installation, training, and O&M support services provided Reclamation wide.
+Accomplishments also include purchasing security equipment for multiple dams including cameras at both Shasta and Folsom, installing new Lenel security systems for Casper Control Center and associated dams, and funding initial security improvements at Boca Dam.

-WaterSMART - Planned Accomplishments in 2022 include providing WaterSMART Grants as costshared funding to carry out on-the-ground water management improvements, including projects that save water; install renewable energy components; and accomplish other water, ecosystem, and energy sustainability benefits.
+WaterSMART - Planned Accomplishments in 2023 include providing WaterSMART Grants as costshared funding to carry out on-the-ground water management improvements, including projects that save water; install renewable energy components; and accomplish other water, ecosystem, and energy sustainability benefits.
 In addition, some projects may also result in water delivery improvements that complement on-farm irrigation improvements, which can be carried out with the assistance of the United States Department of Agriculture, Natural Resources Conservation Service to accomplish coordinated water conservation improvements.
 Projects that include multiple benefits are given the greatest consideration for funding.
-Through WaterSMART Grants, funding is also used to support small-scale water efficiency projects (up to \$75,000 in Federal funding for each project) that have been identified through previous planning efforts.
+Through WaterSMART Grants, funding is also used to support small-scale water efficiency projects (up to \$100,000 in Federal funding for each project) that have been identified through previous planning efforts.
 Reclamation has developed a streamlined selection and review process to reflect the small-scale nature of these projects.
 Additionally, WaterSMART Grants funding is used to support stakeholder efforts to develop water marketing strategies to increase water supply reliability.
 Assistance will be available to States, Tribes, irrigation and water districts, and other entities with water or power delivery authority, along with nonprofit conservation organizations who partner with those entities.
-Beginning in FY 2022, Reclamation will also make funding available for water management improvements that are focused on ecological benefits, consistent with amendments to the SECURE Water Act.
+Reclamation will also make funding available for water management improvements that are focused on ecological benefits, consistent with amendments to the SECURE Water Act.